Main image of the Nextas Zero-Point Clamping Plate

 2) Module layout & grid

-Choose an industry-standard 52mm/96mm pattern when you want broad compatibility with pallets, vises, and fixtures.
+Choose an industry-standard 52 mm / 96 mm pattern when you want broad compatibility with pallets, vises, and fixtures.
 Need larger parts or heavier cuts?
-A wider spread (or additional modules) increases stability and load capacity.
+Step up from the 20 kN 52-family plates to the 30 kN 96-family layouts, or increase the number of stations.

 3) Workholding style